JereKuusela/valheim-dev/publish/README.md

   - spawn_location X pos=100,100,50: Spawns location X at coordinates 100,50,100 (no snap to the ground).
 - New command "undo_spawn" which reverts commands "spawn_object" and "spawn_locations".
 - New command "redo_spawn" which restored reverted spawns.
-- New command "hammer" that allows placing any object with the hammer tool.
-  - hammer StatueCorqi: Adds corqi statues to the hammer placement.
-	- hammer: Adds the hovered object to the hammer placement.
-Very useful when bound to key (for example bind LeftAlt hammer).
-Also automatically rotates the hammer selection (not fully accurate as limited by the rotate steps, also works with the Gizmo mod).
 - New command "target" that allows modifying the hovered object or all objects within a radius.
   - target tame: Tames the target.
   - target wild: Untames the target.